 If a car, truck, or van falls short of the implied warranty because of a defect that occurred during design or manufacturing, the automaker may be liable for damages.
 In the event of a design defect, some jurisdictions require that the plaintiff prove that a reasonable alternative design was available.

 Defective products injure or kill thousands of consumers every year.
-For a free consultation with an experienced personal injury lawyer in Long Island, contact the Law Office of Cohen and Jaffe, LLP.
+For a free consultation with an experienced Long Island Personal Injury Lawyer in Long Island, contact the Law Office of Cohen and Jaffe, LLP.
 We don’t charge upfront for any legal fees in cases regarding personal injury.

 - Reuters – Some new cars still include defective Takata airbags